Slayers Gorgeous

-Slayers Gorgeous (スレイヤーズごうじゃす, Sureiyāzu Gōjasu) is a 1998 comic fantasy anime film written by Hajime Kanzaka and directed by Hiroshi Watanabe.
+Slayers Gorgeous (スレイヤーズごうじゃす, Sureiyāzu Gōjasu) is a 1998 Japanese comic fantasy anime film written by Hajime Kanzaka and directed by Hiroshi Watanabe.
 Gorgeous is the fourth film in the Slayers saga and the final anime entry in the prequels to the main series.
 It received mostly favorable reviews, and was followed by the short Slayers Premium in 2001.

 In the film, the wandering sorceresses-for-hire Lina Inverse and Naga the Serpent get involved in a war between Lord Calvert and his army and his rebellious teenage daughter Marlene and her legion of dragons.
 Lina sides with Calvert while Naga goes to work for Marlene.

 Plot

 Visiting a city, Lina Inverse and Naga the Serpent witness a sudden rampage of the dragon army of the young Marlene and effortlessly repel the attack.
 Marlene's estranged father Lord Culvert then hires Lina to help stop his daughter's raids.
 But Naga, Lina's friend-enemy "greatest rival", decides to instead join Marlene's side for a bigger bid.

 Lina and Culvert lead the human army for an assault on Marlene's castle.
 Meanwhile, Naga and Marlene's forces set out as well in the other way, leaving the castle vacant for Lina's magic to level.
 Naga and Marlene rush back and meet Lina and Culver's army.
 Marlene has a natural relationship with dragons and is able to command them easily, but her dragons flee after only hearing the very name "Lina Inverse" and Lina quickly defeats Marlene's warlord Thornfort.
-Lina and Naga meet for a personal duel, from which Lina emerges victorious.
-Marlene also challenges Lina with her Chaos Sword, but Lina manages to break it.
+Lina and Naga meet for a personal duel, from which Lina emerges victorious by sending Naga does a waterfall.
+Marlene also challenges Lina with her Chaos Sword, but Lina manages to break it after figuring out it was made of wood and Marlene's armor is also fake.

-But then Marlene's other warlord, Gaizno, reveals his real form, transforming himself into a gigantic evil dragon that starts attacking both sides and the city itself.
-During the great battle, Lina and Naga work together, as Naga succeeds in distracting Gaizno with creative magical attacks long enough for Lina to overcome Gaizno's magic defenses and destroy him with her powerful Dragon Slave spell.
-Gaizno survives, but is reduced to his true form, that of a tiny green serpent.
+Naga returns to continue her battle with Lina, but then Marlene's other warlord, Gaizno, reveals his real form, transforming himself into a gigantic evil dragon that starts attacking both sides and the city itself.
+During the great battle, Lina and Naga work together, as Naga succeeds in distracting Gaizno with creative use of magical attacks long enough for Lina to overcome Gaizno's magic defenses and destroy him with her powerful Dragon Slave spell.
+Gaizno survives, but is reduced to his true form, that of a tiny green tsuchinoko.

 Marlene and her father reconcile and end their war, which they waged only over the amount of her weekly allowance money.
 The land's dragons and humans are also going to live in peace and rebuild the city together.
-Lina and Naga leave for their new adventures, as always bickering and fighting each other on their way.
+Frustrated at learning the whole reason for the conflict was over something so petty, Lina and Naga leave for their new adventures, as always bickering and fighting each other on their way.